HeWeiChun/Homework5/readme.txt

 hello! world
-Today is a bad day.
+Today is a good day.
 Today is December 7th.